risc0/risc0-foundry-template/deployment-guide.md

     export RISC0_USE_DOCKER=1 # enable a deterministic environment via Docker
     ```

     By setting *RISC0_USE_DOCKER=1* the build process will build your guest binary within a deterministic environment, resulting in a reproducible build.
 This is helpful because it allows third-parties to independently build the guest binary and generate the same [image ID].
-For more details, see [reproducible build].
-    > ***Note:*** *This requires having Docker installed.
+    > ***Note:*** *This requires having Docker installed and in your PATH.
 To install Docker see [Get Docker](https://docs.docker.com/get-docker/).*

 3. Build your project: